raspishake/rsudp/docsrc/settings.rst

     #. :code:`@BotFather` will then give you an access token for your new bot.

 #.
 Enter your bot's access token in the :json:`"token"` field of the settings file.
 #.
-Enter a user or group ID into the :json:`"chat_id"` field, which you can find by following the instructions in |so_answer|.
+Enter a user or group ID into the :json:`"chat_id"` field (or multiple separated by commas), which you can find by following the instructions in |so_answer|.

 If you wish to broadcast telegrams to a group or a channel, first add the bot to the group using your user account, then follow the instructions in the previous link,